miniautonomous/engine_ai/README.md

 <img src=./img/ui_usage_labels.png width="75%"><p></p>
 <p align="center"> Figure 3: UI layout and functions</p>

-There are three buttons that require input from the user via a keyboard: the Power On/Off button, the Network Model button, and the Log Folder button.
-The very step to start the system is to power it on via the Power Button.
+There are three buttons that require input from the user via a keyboard: the Power on/off button, the Network Model button, and the Log Folder button.
+The very first step to start the system is to power it on via the Power button.
 The default state of the vehicle is in manual drive mode, so you should now be able to drive the drone around as if it was a standard RC car.

 PLEASE NOTE: We highly recommend that when you start the car, have it on a stand with the wheels not making contact with any surface.
 Always test responsiveness of the vehicle while the car is on the stand first to ensure you have full control.

-If you have a trained Keras model file or TensorRT parsed model stored in a directory, use the Network Model button to select it.
+If you have a trained **Keras** model file or **TensorRT** parsed model stored in a directory, use the Network Model button to select it.
 If you do not have a network model selected, switching the vehicle to autonomous mode will not change the state of the vehicle: a message in the Information Bar will inform the user to load a network first.

 If you want to drive the vehicle and record data, use the Log Folder button to pick the directory where you want to store data first before doing the actual recording.
 Please note that the UI will remember your previous selections for the Network Model and Log Folder buttons, so once you restart the UI and click on those buttons, the UI will default to your last selections.

 So now that you have the button options under your belt, it is now time to review what the transmitter controls.
 Here is an image of the transmitter we have chosen for *MiniAutonomous*: